 The person living in incest should have been excommunicated from the congregation, should he not repent.
-It is interesting that he did eventually repent after the writing of 1 Corinthians.
+Interestingly, he did eventually repent after the writing of 1 Corinthians.
 2 Corinthians 7:9 indicates the sequel of his repentance.

 Christians should grieve over Satan’s success in the lives of fellow believers rather than glorying in a pseudo tolerance.

 Unconfessed social sin can place a pall over the local church.
 It also can give the local church a black eye.
 If it embeds itself in the assembly, it will eat the heart out of the church like cancer.
 The church should grieve over this kind of situation.
 Self-consuming pride will blind us to this kind of grief.